hackeryarn/blog/content/post/rust-macros-2.md

 }
 ```

- To do the comparison, we add a call to `.filter` that will only select matching items.
-One thing to note is that we had to put the `&&` outside the repetitin parentheses.
+To do the comparison, we add a call to `.filter` that will run the comparison based on the field identifier and the literal.
+This shows that the `ident` fragment-specifier works for a lot more identifiers than just variables.

+One thing to note is that we had to put the `&&` outside the repetition parentheses.
 Unlike the tuple syntax, we can't have a dangling `&&` at the end of our conditional and putting it outside the parentheses will skip adding it to the last item.

 With this arm implemented our previous select should continue to work and we can put the new `where` syntax to work: